Valerie Red-Horse

 Valerie Red-Horse Mohl (born 1959) is an American investment banker, business owner and filmmaker.
 She is a former CEO of two Financial Industry Regulatory Authority (FINRA) broker/dealers, Native Nations Securities and Red-Horse Securities believed to be the first Native American female owned broker-dealers.

 Education and career

 Early years

 In 1981, Red-Horse graduated cum laude from UCLA's Theater Arts Department and further studied at the Lee Strasberg Theater Institute.
 Before she finished college, she started work at Drexel Burnham Lambert as office manager from 1978 to 1985 for John Kissick in the Corporate Finance Department.
 She is married to Curt Mohl, whom she met when she was a cheerleader and he was a UCLA football player.
 They have three children.
-She is a member of the Mount Tabor Indian Community, a Native American heritage group in Texas.
+She is on the tribal council of the Texas Band of Cherokee.

 Red-Horse Native Productions

 Red-Horse became the founder, president, and principal owner of Red-Horse Native Productions, Inc., a company specializing in motion picture and television production and Native American herbal skincare and hair care products.
 Naturally Native (1998) was filmed by Red-Horse Native Productions, and Red-Horse was writer, producer, co-director and lead actress for the film.
 The movie was funded by the Mashantucket Pequot Tribal Nation of Connecticut with financing from its Foxwoods Casino and premiered at the 1998 Sundance Film Festival.
 Naturally Native received festival awards and in 2007 Red-Horse Native Productions nationally distributed the film in Wal-Mart.
 Red-Horse followed with the World War II PBS/ITVS documentary “True Whispers: The Story of The Navajo Code Talkers”, produced with Gale Anne Hurd of Valhalla Entertainment.
 Red-Horse also produced/directed the “prequel” follow up program, again with Hurd, Choctaw Code Talkers regarding the Code Talkers’ involvement in World War I.

 Red-Horse recently served as a co-curator for a comprehensive 100 year Native American film retrospective and national tour sponsored by the UCLA Film and Archive which toured the nation from 2014 to 2016.